 Quinn nodded, smiling slightly more.

 “That’s wild!
 You know what, though?
 That just shows a real lack of imagination on their part.
-If I was going to harangue you, I’d make fun of you for the jacked up way you tie your shoes.
+If I was going to harass you, I’d make fun of you for the jacked up way you tie your shoes.
 Bunny ears?
 Please.
 No one does bunny ears anymore.
 So early 'aughts.
 Or maybe I’d make fun of your teeth, or should I say lack of teeth.
 How many baby teeth have you lost in the past month, Quinn?
 I guess I should ask how many you have left.
 You look like a flipping jack-o-lantern.
 I feel like we could stick a flashlight in your mouth and watch your eyes light up.
-If the tooth fairy comes to your house any more, they’ll be broke and you’ll wake up in a new Bugatti.”
+If the tooth fairy has to come to your house again, she’ll be broke and you’ll wake up in a new Bugatti.”

 Quinn giggled at this even if they didn’t know exactly what a Bugatti was.

-“You’re not s(th)upposed to s(th)ay s(th)tupid,” Quinn reminded Brent seriously.
+“You’re not thupposed to thay thtupid,” Quinn reminded Brent seriously.

 Quinn nodded.